If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 What is Propolis?

 Propolis is also referred to as bee glue.
 Its name originated from the Greek words “Pro” and “Polis”, meaning the front of and city/body of citizens, respectively.
 The name itself denotes what one would find at the entrance of the beehive.
-The honey bees use propolis to narrow the entrance to the hive, thus making it easier for defense against predators.
+The honey bees use propolis to narrow the entrance to the hive, thus making it easier to defend against predators.

 The worker bees carry propolis on their pollen baskets referred to as corbicula.
 These sticky resins are taken back to the bee colony for use.
 Propolis tends to be sticky when warm and hard and brittle when cold.